 Algebra I Full Year - 1 Credit

 Grade 9 Course# 0325

 Grades 10-12 Course# 0323

 Prerequisite: None

-Algebra I Regents in June.
-Algebra 1 is designed to give The fundamentals of algebraic problem-solving are exp solving equations, solving inequalities, an introduction inequalities, exponents and exponential functions, poly with students taking a midterm exam in January and the e students a foundation for all future mathematics courses. plained.
-Students will explore: foundations of Algebra, a to functions, linear functions, systems of equations and ynomials and factoring, quadratic functions and equations, and probability.
-Upon successful completion of the Algebra
+This one-year course will run from September to June, w Algebra I Regents in June.
+Algebra 1 is designed to give s The fundamentals of algebraic problem-solving are expla solving equations, solving inequalities, an introduction to inequalities, exponents and exponential functions, polyn radical expressions and equations, and data analysis and curriculum, students will go on to a Geometry course. tudents a foundation for all future mathematics courses. ained.
+Students will explore: foundations of Algebra, o functions, linear functions, systems of equations and omials and factoring, quadratic functions and equations,

 Geometry Full Year - 1 Credit

 Grade 9 Course# 0328

 Grades 10-12 Course# 0326

 Prerequisite: Algebra I

-This one-year course will run from September to June with students taking a midterm exam in January and the
+This one-year course will run from September to June w ith students taking a midterm exam in January and the

 Geometry Regents in June.
-The units covered in this co urse are: Congruence, Proofs and Constructions, Similarity
+The units covered in this cour rse are: Congruence, Proofs and Constructions, Similarity

-Proof and Trigonometry, Extending to Three Dimensio ns.
-Connecting Algebra and Geometry through
+Proof and Trigonometry, Extending to Three Dimensions Connecting Algebra and Coometry through

+Troot and Trigonometry, Extending to Three Dimensions s, connecting Aigebra and Geometry through